Best Minecraft Server Hosting (2026)

 Hostinger Game Panel 4 GB or Pebblehost Premium 2 GB

-Both handle vanilla load fine.
+Both handle vanilla load.
 Hostinger if you want a panel.
-Pebblehost if you want raw price-per-RAM.
+Pebblehost for raw price-per-RAM.

 Modded pack (FTB, ATM, AllTheMods)